Is Chinese a hard language to learn?

 How does it differ from other languages?

-The only contemporary language that does not have an alphabet is Mandarin Chinese.
+The only contemporary language without an alphabet is Mandarin Chinese.

 It is a “logosyllabic” writing system, meaning each character represents a syllable of Mandarin Chinese.
 A character may form a word by itself or with other characters.